dyang21/dyang21.github.io/_pages/about.md

 In addition to my professional engagements, I am an ardent developer and IT enthusiast.

 I've created my [virtual home lab](https://dyang21.github.io/portfolio/portfolio-2/) for hands-on learning after getting my CompTIA Security+ certification.
 Furthermore, I developed a [continuous data integration/deployment system](https://github.com/dyang21/Continuous-Data-Integration-System) called CDIS.
-This was time sensitive project because it was designed as a technical challenge that ChatGPT could not tackle due to its inherent limitations during the project development period.
-Through this system, I aimed to showcase my skills in IT Security/Networking, data management, application development, and software infrastructure.
+This project was time-sensitive because it was designed as a technical challenge that ChatGPT could not effectively address due to its inherent limitations during the project development period.
+It shows my background in Software Engineering, Data, and IT while also highlighting my ability to think unconventionally and showcase my skills in future-thinking methods.

 My personal projects reflects my commitment to mastering and excelling in these closely interconnected fields.